MicrosoftDocs/sql-docs/azure-sql/managed-instance/automated-backups-overview.md

 ## Backup scheduling

 The first full backup is scheduled immediately after a new database is created or restored.
 This backup usually completes within 30 minutes, but it can take longer when the database is large.
 For example, the initial backup can take longer on a restored database or a database copy, which would typically be larger than a new database.
 After the first full backup, all further backups are scheduled and managed  automatically.
 The exact timing of all database backups is determined by the SQL Database or SQL Managed Instance service as it balances the overall system workload.
 You cannot change the schedule of backup jobs or disable them.
-Hyperscale uses a different backup scheduling mechanism, refer to [Hyperscale backup scheduling](#hyperscale-backup-scheduling) for more details.

 > [!IMPORTANT]
 > For a new, restored, or copied database, point-in-time restore capability becomes available from the time when the initial transaction log backup that follows the initial full backup is created.